NirajPatelRobots/simplewalker/README.md

     make
     ```

+3. Unplug the pico, then hold down the BOOTSEL button on the pico.
+Plug in the pico and keep the button held down until the green light on the zero stabilizes.

-3. Check the pico is connected, then load the built .uf2 file onto the pico
+4. Check the pico is connected, then load the built .uf2 file onto the pico:
     ```
     sudo picotool info -a
     sudo picotool load <name>.uf2 -v -x